balOS/quartz/content/C- End-user programming enables the developers to be lazy about their backlog of feature requests.md

 ---
-title: "C- End-user programming enables the developers to be lazy about their backlog of feature requests"
+title: C- End-user programming enables the developers to be lazy about their backlog of feature requests
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: claim
 ---
 This was a claim from [[P- Geoffrey Litt]] on his episode of the Metamuse Podcast.